This article is a guest post and written by Gladsy Gozon.

 Hold a return ticket, or sufficient funds to purchase such a ticket

-Have a minimum of NZD 4,200 or Php 151,200 (1 NZD is equivalent to more or less Php 36) available funds for their maintenance during the period of stay in New Zealand (You don’t necessarily have to spend it)
+Have a minimum of NZD 4,200 or Php 151,200 (1 NZD is equivalent to more or less Php 36 - just check the current exchange rate) available funds for their maintenance during the period of stay in New Zealand (You don’t necessarily have to spend it)

 Meet their health and character requirements.
 Based on your answers in the application, you may be required to have a medical certificate and/or x-ray